VictorRodriguez/compilers-lecture/labs/03/README.md

 Do you think that we could make it faster?

+Why performance is important?

+Suppose we want to implement a very fast compiler that can compile a program in a few seconds.
+We will use 30,000 lines per minute (500 lines per second) as our goal.
+(Compilers such as Turbo C++ achieve such speeds.)
+If an average line contains 20 characters, the compiler must scan 10,000 characters per second.
+On a processor that executes 10,000,000 instructions per second, even if we did nothing but scanning, we would have only 1,000 instructions per input character to spend.
+But because scanning is not the only thing a compiler does, 250 instructions per character is more realistic.
+This is a rather tight budget, considering that even a simple assignment takes several instructions on a typical processor.
+Although faster processors are common these days and 30,000 lines per minute is an ambitious speed, clearly a poorly coded scanner can dramatically impact a compiler’s performance.

 ## Time to do the homework:

 One week from the moment the mail is sent to students